PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ros2 launch parc_robot_bringup task1_launch.py
 ```

 You should see the display below in Gazebo and RViz respectively.
-To the right, there's the robot and to the left is the orange-red sphere which represents the goal location.
+To the right, there's the robot and to the left is the green circle which represents the goal location.

 === "Gazebo"
     ![task1_gazebo](../assets/task1_gazebo.jpg)